bsplku/fingerprintFCdnn/README.md

 ## modules_indiv_identification.py
 This module contains the classes/functions used in the main code.

+## modules_indiv_identification.py
+This code is a function to transform 1D vectors of FC (input tvFC or fpFC) to 2D matrices.

 ## data/
 This directory includes the input tvFC data. \
 The subdirectories RS1 (or Day1) and RS2 (or Day2) indicate resting-state fMRI (rfMRI) sessions from the first and second visits, respectively.
 In each visit, two rfMRI runs were acquired with different phase encoding directions, i.e., right-to-left (RL) and left-to-right (LR).